nxp-mcuxpresso/mcuxsdk-examples/_common/project_segments/wireless/wireless_mcu/debug/readme.md

 - **Debug Structure Events**: Complete debug information (fault/assert context, registers, BLE debug data)

 **Power Consideration:** HCI logging is **not power-friendly** as it continuously captures and transmits all HCI packets over the logging port in real-time.
 HCI logger should be used for development and debugging purposes only, and disabled in production or low-power deployments.

+### Limitations

+The HCI logger writes each packet synchronously (blocking) in the context of the capture callback.
+This imposes the following constraints:

+- **FreeRTOS (RTOS build): no logging from ISR or IDLE context.** A blocking UART write may only run from a normal task.
+Packets whose callback runs in interrupt context, or on the IDLE task, are dropped and counted (`s_hciLogDropped`).
+Concurrent task-context producers are serialized with a mutex.
+- **Bare-metal (no-RTOS build): use fault-only mode.** With no scheduler the write holds the caller/ISR context for the full packet UART transmit time, so continuous logging can stall interrupts.
+Enable `BOARD_NBUDBG_HCI_LOG_ON_FAULT_ONLY` so only the post-fault coredump burst is logged; a build-time `#warning` reminds you if continuous bare-metal logging is left enabled.
+- **Fault-only mode logs the coredump direction (RX) only.** Once a fault opens the logging gate, host-to-controller (TX) packets are dropped.

 ### Architecture